Abzraja/big-data-challenge/README.md

 # Big Data Challenge

-The purpose of this challnge was to extract a large dataset, transform it and then load it into an RDS database.

-The bonus task was to run some queries on the database.
+The purpose of this was to extract a large dataset, transform it and then load it into an RDS database and then bonus task was to run some queries on the database.

 ## Database view using pgAdmin